-Africa is the largest of the Animal Kingdom's lands, and guests enter through Harambe, Disney's idealized and immensely sanitized version of a modern, rural African town.
+The largest of Animal Kingdom's lands, Africa is entered through Harambe, a Disneyfied version of a modern rural African town.
 A market is equipped with modern cash registers; dining options consist of a sit-down buffet, limited counter service, and snack stands.
 What distinguishes Harambe is its understatement: Far from the stereotypical great-white-hunter image of an African town, Harambe is definitely (and realistically) not exotic.
 The buildings, while interesting, are architecturally simple.
 Though better maintained and more idealized than the real McCoy, Disney’s Harambe would be a lot more at home in Kenya than the Magic Kingdom's Main Street would be in Missouri.

 Harambe serves as the gateway to the African veldt habitat, Animal Kingdom’s largest and most ambitious zoological exhibit.
-Access to the veldt is via the Kilimanjaro Safaris attraction, located at the end of Harambe's main drag near the fat-trunked baobab tree.
-Harambe is also the departure point for the train to Rafiki's Planet Watch and Conservation Station (the park's veterinary headquarters), as well as the new home of a long-running live theatrical show.
+Access to the veldt is via the Kilimanjaro Safaris attraction, at the end of Harambe’s main drag near the fat-trunked baobab tree.
+Harambe is also the departure point for the train to Rafiki's Planet Watch and Conservation Station (the park’s veterinary headquarters), as well as the home of a long-running live theatrical show.

 Africa represents the most "urban" environment in the Animal Kingdom.
 Inspired by an island town called Lamu off the east coast of Kenya, the Swahili style structures represent a village that has learned to benefit by conserving nearby natural resources and become a tourist destination.
 It has a main street and the safari's entrance next to a baobab tree (a real tree) acts like Cinderella Castle in the Magic Kingdom and draws you forward.
 The roof over the entrance was weaved by thirteen thatchers from Zululand in South Africa.
 The grass roof is expected to last thirty to forty years.
 The Imagineers say it is "so imperfect, it's perfect."